Sweet potato: Africa

 Amukeke (sun-dried slices of root) and inginyo (sun-dried crushed root) are a staple food for people in northeastern Uganda.
 Amukeke is mainly served for breakfast, eaten with peanut sauce.
 Inginyo is mixed with cassava flour and tamarind to make atapa.
 People eat atapa with smoked fish cooked in peanut sauce or with dried cowpea leaves cooked in peanut sauce.
 Emukaru (earth-baked root) is eaten as a snack anytime and is mostly served with tea or with peanut sauce.
 Similar uses are also found in South Sudan.

 The young leaves and vine tips of sweet potato leaves are widely consumed as a vegetable in West African countries (Guinea, Sierra Leone and Liberia, for example), as well as in northeastern Uganda, East Africa.
 According to FAO leaflet No. 13 – 1990, sweet potato leaves and shoots are a good source of vitamins A, C, and B_{2} (riboflavin), and according to research done by A. Khachatryan, are an excellent source of lutein.

 In Kenya, Rhoda Nungo of the home economics department of the Ministry of Agriculture has written a guide to using sweet potatoes in modern recipes.
-This includes uses both in the mashed form and as flour from the dried tubers to replace part of the wheat flour and sugar in baked products such as cakes, chapatis, mandazis, bread, buns and cookies.
+This includes uses both in the mashed form and as flour from the dried tubers to replace part of the wheat flour and sugar in baked products such as cakes, chapatis, mandazis, bread, buns, and cookies.
 A nutritious juice drink is made from the orange-fleshed cultivars, and deep-fried snacks are also included.

-In Egypt, sweet potato tubers are known as batata (بطاطا) and are a common street food in winter, when street vendors with carts fitted with ovens sell them to people passing time by the Nile or the sea.
+In Egypt, sweet potato tubers are known as baṭāṭā (بطاطا) and are a common street food in winter, when street vendors with carts fitted with ovens sell them to people passing time by the Nile or the sea.
 The cultivars used are an orange-fleshed one as well as a white/cream-fleshed one.
 They are also baked at home as a snack or dessert, drenched with honey.

-In Ethiopia, the commonly found cultivars are black-skinned, cream-fleshed and called bitatis or mitatis.
+In Ethiopia, the commonly found cultivars are black-skinned, cream-fleshed, and called bitatis or mitatis.
 They are cultivated in the eastern and southern lower highlands and harvested during the rainy season (June/July).
-In recent years, better yielding orange-fleshed cultivars were released for cultivation by Haramaya University as a less sugary sweet potato with higher vitamin A content.
+Some better-yielding, orange-fleshed cultivars were released for cultivation by Haramaya University as a less sugary sweet potato with higher vitamin A content.
 Sweet potatoes are widely eaten boiled as a favored snack.

 In South Africa, sweet potatoes are often eaten as a side dish such as soetpatats.